BerkeleyHCI/PolymorphicBlocks/getting-started.md

 Instead of just choosing any regulator that works, let's compare the options and look at board area and current draw (power consumption) by adding objective functions.

-1. For board area, **right click on the design root, and select Add objective contained footprint area.**
+1. For board area, **right click on the design root, and select Add objective area.**
    ![Add objective footprint area](docs/ide_dse/addobjective_fpa_root.png)
 2. For current draw:
    1. **Select the voltage regulator `reg`**, to bring up its contents in the Detail panel.